 If the Singapore Company has a parent company elsewhere, then the Singapore Company should preferably have the same fiscal year end date with its parent company.
 If no parent company exists, then the Singapore Company is free to select its financial year end date.

-5. Registration of Goods and Service Tax
+5. Registration of Goods and Service Tax (GST)

-The GST is right now at seven percent.
 In other countries, they refer this tax as the Value Added Tax (VAT).

 A company that is required to add the GST falls under one of two of these categories.